 In 1971 the Delica received its first facelift.
 This included a smaller, more appealing grille and a new 1.4L engine that produced 86hp.
 The 1.1L engine was still available at that time, but shortly after it was phased out of production.

 1974 saw the Delica receive yet another facelift.
-This time the front-end was dressed up with a lot of plastic cladding and the addition of double headlights.
+This time the front end was dressed up with a lot of plastic cladding and the addition of double headlights.
 Moreover, the name got changed to “Delica 1400” being as that was the only engine available at that time.
 Lastly, a longer wheelbase one-ton truck was added in 1976 and it went by the chassis code T121.

-Width was also increased to measure a total of 1,690mm (67”), thanks to stricter regulations put in place by the Japanese government.
+The width was also increased to measure a total of 1,690mm (67”), thanks to stricter regulations put in place by the Japanese government.
 The suspension wasn’t forgotten either.
 A new independent wishbone suspension was introduced in the front, while the rear got leaf springs.
 Also available was a sliding side door alongside a one-piece gas strut that help up the rear hatch.

 1982 was the first year that available four-wheel drive was available on the Delica.
 Mitsubishi took the 4WD system from the Pajero and adapted it to the Delica.
 People went crazy for this new feature, and for good reasons too.
 It was a small, economical van that could now go essentially anywhere.

 In Australia, Chrysler introduced the Delica under the name “Chrysler L300 Express” at the Adelaide motor show.
 The Philippines also go the van and named it the “Mitsubishi L300 Versa Van”.
 It was available there until the beginning of 2012.
 In Indonesia, the Delica went by “Colt 300” and was only available with the 2.5L turbodiesel.
-A gasoline engine was offered for a short period of time, but due to poor demand it was quickly taken off the market.
+A gasoline engine was offered for a short period of time, but due to poor demand, it was quickly taken off the market.

 In June of 1986, the all-new Delica was unveiled to the world.
 The aerodynamic, rounded edges became affectionately known as the “soft cube” by Mitsubishi.
 Its increased safety and monocoque body also became very popular with the RV segment in Japan.

 In 1990, Australia received a naturally aspirated diesel as an option and the “Delica Star Wagon” was simplified to just “Starwagon”.
-Additionally, two wheelbases were now available to choose from, and the commercial version was now known as simply as “Express”.
+Additionally, two wheelbases were now available to choose from, and the commercial version was now known simply as “Express”.

 As far as performance goes, Mitsubishi introduced a large range of both gasoline and diesel engines to choose from, adding up to a total of 11 engines.
-Out of those 11 engines, five were gasoline powered and the rest diesel.
+Out of those 11 engines, five were gasoline-powered and the rest were diesel.
 They ranged from a 1.4L gas engine all the way up to a 3.2L diesel specially made for the Chinese market.
 Combine that with the available two-wheel or four-wheel drive and the various body styles to choose from and the possibilities were almost endless.

 In China, the Delica was licensed by Hyundai under the name “Hyundai Grace” or “Hyundai H-100”.
 In 1986, a version named “New Grace” was introduced and it was offered with a 2.4L gas or 2.5L turbodiesel inline-four.
 Both engines were from Mitsubishi.

-Mitsubishi’s fourth generation Delica received the most extreme and aerodynamic styling upgrade to that point.
+Mitsubishi’s fourth-generation Delica received the most extreme and aerodynamic styling upgrade to that point.
 Unfortunately, no truck models were available for this generation, but they made up for it by introducing bigger gas and diesel engines as well as a more capable 4×4 system that Mitsubishi shared with the Pajero.